ro-dhr/azure-enterprise-network-project/README.md

 ### Setting Up an External Test Client

-To simulate this properly, I spin up a separate VM, externalVM, in its own resource group and region (Spain Central), completely outside the lab's environment, just to act as an outside user hitting the firewall from the internet.
+To simulate this properly, I spin up a separate VM, externalVM, in its own resource group and region (Spain Central), completely outside the lab's environment, just to act as the contractor.

 ![External test VM](screenshots/scenario5-01-external-vm.png)